jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

   * Two networks

-All these requirements have be fulfilled with the PGTs created in the previous versions.
+All these requirements have been fulfilled with the PGTs created in the previous versions.

-Other deployment requirements:

-* SCC requirements:

-  * serviceaccount with SCC 'privileged'

-* Deployment capabilities:

-  * RunAsRoot

-  * ["IPC_LOCK","SYS_RESOURCE","NET_RAW","NET_ADMIN"]

 Lets, edit the TestPMD deployment according to our previous configuration: